Simultaneous dense and nondense orbits for toral diffeomorphisms: The geometry of the fractal for

 \textit{Case 2B: $U$ meets $\Ee_M'$.} First note that $V$ is in the positive contracting direction with respect to $W$.
 Let $n > M$ correspond to the tube that next intersects the open parallelogram $V$.
-If $U$ meets $\Cc_n \cup \Cc_n'$, then we are finished.
-Otherwise, $U$ must meet the new tube in the interior of $\Ee_n$ or the interior of $\Ee_n'$.
-Now $\Ee_n \subset \Ee_M$.
-If $U$ meets the interior of $\Ee_n$, then $U$ also meets the interior of $\Ee_M$, a contradiction.
-Therefore, $U$ must meet the interior of $\Ee_n'$.
-Since we are allowed to move in the negative contracting direction and remain in the new tube, the new tube only meets $W$, a contradiction of the assumption that the new tube meets $V$.
-Consequently, for Case 2B, $U$ must meet $\Cc_n \cup \Cc_n'$.
+If $V$ meets $\Cc_n \cup \Cc_n'$, then we are in Case 1 and thus finished.